Importing Data (Edit existing items & Add new items)

 Drag and drop your file into the upload area, or

 Decube supports only .csv files.
-Ensure your file follows the required format outlined in the CSV Format Reference.
+Ensure your file follows the required format outlined in the CSV template structure documentation:

 Each file should only contain data related to a single logical group of operation.
 For example: